Measuring Stereotype and Deviation Biases in Large Language Models: Discussion

 Large language models (LLMs) have the potential to increase human productivity in a plethora of domains, including medicine, education, law, and finance\cite{llms}.
 Considering the broad range of applications, it is essential to understand their potential risks and limitations.
 To investigate biases of LLMs, we provide implicit and explicit prompts for LLMs to generate profiles of individuals, depicting their political affiliation, religion, sexual orientation, socioeconomic status, and occupation.
 We then calculate the distribution of each demographic variable with respect to gender, race, or age.
 Our analyses show that the political affiliation, religion, sexual orientation, and socioeconomic status outputs of the LLM-generated texts exhibit significant stereotype and deviation biases for multiple groups.
 Following the evaluation procedure in the Model Evaluation Section in the Method Section, in summary, we report the stereotype and deviation biases for implicit and explicit prompts in Tables~\ref{tab:implicit_prompts_bias_table}-~\ref{tab:explicit_prompts_bias_table}, respectively.

 \textbf{Politics.} Regardless of prompt type, all four examined LLMs overrepresent individuals with liberal political affiliations.
 Despite frequently depicting people as liberal (sometimes 100\% of the time), the LLMs rarely assign neutral affiliations (less than 10\% in almost every case).
 Statistical tests confirm that these divergences from real-world political affiliation distributions are highly significant.
 As shown in Tables~\ref{tab:implicit_prompts_bias_table}-~\ref{tab:explicit_prompts_bias_table}, the political deviation bias score is close to 1 for all models.
+A possible explanation for the overrepresentation of liberal political affiliations is that LLMs are aligned with human values using reinforcement learning with human feedback (RLHF).
+However, the political biases of the humans who provide this feedback may be incorporated in the resulting model outputs \cite{brookings_chatgpt_political_bias}.
 For users, these findings highlight the importance of critical engagement with model outputs, especially when using LLMs for sociopolitical analysis or representation.
 In sociopolitical analysis, organizations should explicitly communicate the limitations of model outputs.
 This helps ensure that decisions are not made unknowingly based on biased decisions.